dpploy/engy-4390/README.md

    + [Prof. Valmor F. de Almeida](https://www.uml.edu/Engineering/Chemical/faculty/de-Almeida-Valmor.aspx) (valmor_dealmeida@uml.edu)

-The goal of this course is to present to students of (nuclear) chemical engineering an interconnected set of computational methods needed in the core undergraduate chemical engineering curriculum.
-In particular, methods that assist the students in solving problems in the core areas of chemical reaction equilibria, separations, unit operations, and chemical reactor engineering with applications in nuclear and biochemical engineering.
+The goal of this course is to offer students an opportunity to exercise concepts learned in previous courses in the form of a project.
+Groups of two (or three) students will select a topic for design and analysis of nuclear systems.